 Running requires an exceptionally high level of support from your bra—especially if you have a larger chest.
 The best sports bra for someone wearing a 32A is generally a different product entirely from the best choice for someone wearing a 36DD.
 Keep this in mind if and when consulting product reviews; try to get your recommendations from similarly proportioned reviewers.

 If possible, get measured at a store (while wearing a regular bra) to ensure you’re trying on the right size.
 You may feel silly doing so, but when you try on a bra in a store dressing room, jog in place or do some jumping jacks to test the bra’s support level.
+Your breasts should fit the cup size so that there’s no bulging on the sides or space left in the cup.
+You shouldn’t be able to slide more than two fingers under the band or strap to ensure a nice snug fit.
 There should be no wrinkles in the bra fabric when you try it on, as these can signify that a bra is too big.
-At the same time, don’t go too small; you want ample coverage of your bosom.
+At the same time, don’t go too small either; you want ample coverage of your bosom.

 If a bra band has multiple sets of hooks to fasten it, buy the one that fits snugly on the loosest set of hooks.
 This way, as the bra stretches out over time, you can snug up the fit by using the second or third set of hooks.
 Similarly, some sports bras offer adjustable shoulder straps.
 These can help not only customize the initial fit, but also revitalize the support of a bra that’s stretched out over time.